Utumno/CCM/Readme.md

 Comes as an eclipse (Kepler/Luna) project (java 1.7 execution environment) - run .settings/CCM_RUN.launch run configuration (should be autoadded).

 DISCLAIMER : pre alpha.
+Subject to history rewriting.
 Maybe I'll throw some more time on it but don't hold your breath.
 Issues welcome though :)